 27. Dark Ceiling

-A dark ceiling in shades like charcoal, deep forest green, or midnight blue creates an incredibly moody and sophisticated bedroom design choice is perfect for those who want their bedroom to feel like a high-end lounge or a quiet sanctuary for colors on the ceiling can make the room feel more intimate by visually lowering the height, which is ideal for very large or cold-feeling keep the room from feeling too heavy, designers often use light-colored bedding and metallic accents to reflect light.
+A dark ceiling in shades like charcoal, deep forest green, or midnight blue creates an incredibly moody and sophisticated bedroom atmosphere.
+This design choice is perfect for those who want their bedroom to feel like a high-end lounge or a quiet sanctuary for sleep.
+Dark colors on the ceiling can make the room feel more intimate by visually lowering the height, which is ideal for very large or cold-feeling spaces.
+To keep the room from feeling too heavy, designers often use light-colored bedding and metallic accents to reflect light.
 A dark ceiling provides a dramatic backdrop for a statement chandelier, making the fixture truly pop.

 28. Stenciled Ceiling